 Forchheim as a leading light in the health care industry

 The opening of the centre underpins Forchheim’s claim of becoming an important economic factor in the medicine and digitalisation sectors as part of the European Nuremberg Metropolitan Region.
 The centre in close proximity to Siemens Healthineers is in the very best company and can chalk up a promising new business with the Innovationsinstitut für Nanotechnologie und korrelative Mikroskopie, Inam e.V.
 The institute’s aim is to develop a research platform as the link between regional universities and the local economy and therefore continue to promote the success already achieved in Bavarian nanotechnology.

 Other companies have already moved into Forchheim besides Inam e.V. for a perfect start for successful future business.
-Promising young start-ups include, for example, quantiSIM, which wants to enable the perfect dosing of medication for radiology patients using special calculation modules.
-Sanosense AG also opted for Forchheim.
+Sanosense AG for example opted for Forchheim.
 The company is responsible for the development of solutions in corporate health management.
-Besides these two examples, Infiana Germany GmbH & Co.
+Besides this example, Infiana Germany GmbH & Co.
 KG and Kaiser Elektroplanung GmbH have also successfully applied for one of the coveted spots in the Medical Valley Center in Forchheim.
 90 percent of the office space is to be leased by the end of 2017 – a promising glimpse into the future of the location and Bavarian medical technology industry.